ether/ep_openid_connect/README.md

   * If the descriptor object has a `default` property and the account object property would otherwise be unset, the property is set to the given value.
     (Note that a property set to `undefined` is not the same as unset.)
+  * If the descriptor object is `null`, the property is removed if present.

 Furthermore: